open-sdg/open-sdg/docs/configuration.md

 <h1>Configuration</h1>

 In addition to the [usual Jekyll configuration options](https://jekyllrb.com/docs/configuration/), there are many options specific to Open SDG.
-These are detailed below, along with usage examples.

-**All of these settings go in the `site_config.yml` file in your data folder (usually `data/site_config.yml`).**
+These are detailed below, along with usage examples. **All of these settings go in the `_config.yml` file.** Alternatively, you can add any/all of these settings to a `site_config.yml` file in your data folder (usually `data/site_config.yml`).

-Alternatively you can add these settings directly to your Jekyll `_config.yml` file.

 _Note about "strings": Many of the settings detailed here contain human-readable "strings" (ie, text).
 In most cases, they can be replaced by [translation keys](translation.md) for better multilingual support.
 For example, "Indicator" could be replaced with "general.indicator"._